 Family Law Dispute Resolution with Mediation and the Collaborative Process

 Resolve Divorce and Custody Issues With Confidence

 Divorce is one of the toughest things a family can go through, especially when there are children involved.
 At Cameron Law, I am dedicated to providing families with education about reduced-conflict solutions that can be used as alternatives to traditional litigation.
-Cameron Law also provides criminal defense and the management of protective orders and stalking injunctions.

 Four minute video https://www.collaborativepractice.com/file/1240

-About Collaborative Family Law and Collaborative Divorce
+About Collaborative Family Law and Mediation

-Collaborative family law and Collaborative Divorce can reduce the negative impact that divorce, paternity issues, and child custody conflicts can have on children and community relationships, and reduce the costs commonly associated with divorce.
+Collaborative family law, mediation, and Collaborative Divorce can reduce the negative impact that divorce, paternity issues, and child custody conflicts can have on children and community relationships, and reduce the costs commonly associated with divorce.
 Collaborative family lawyers provide support to the family as a whole by decreasing tensions while the family changes into a new format and structure.

 How to Control the Cost of Your Divorce?